 Upon examination, you may notice that a dangerous condition caused you to slip and fall.
 Dismissing the notion that mere clumsiness caused your injuries, you can’t help but wonder if you have the right to pursue a claim for monetary damages.

 In New Jersey, commercial property owners are bound by the strictest requirements regarding premises they own, maintain or control.
 While private and residential property owners also have some legal responsibilities, they are less stringent.

-However, if you slipped and fell on commercial property and your accident was the result of someone else’s negligence, you may be able to pursue a personal injury claim against the property owners.
-For the past 30 years, Jersey City slip and fall attorney Anthony Carbone has helped hundreds of clients across New Jersey with their slip and fall cases.
-Contact us now to get the help that you need.
+Slip, trip and fall accident claims fall under the broader classification of premises liability law.
+If your accident was the result of someone else’s negligence, you may be able to pursue a personal injury claim against the property owners.
+For over 30 years, Jersey City Slip and Fall Attorney Anthony Carbone has helped hundreds of clients across New Jersey with their slip, trip and fall cases.

 According to New Jersey law, the owner of the commercial property is responsible for keeping the premises safe and free of any hazards that could cause an accident.
 When the owner fails to uphold that responsibility, legal action may be the only way to resolve the matter.